 Indeed, it isn’t unusual for governments to absorb large chunks of troubled private debt in a crisis.
 Taking this into account, chart 1, attached, shows the extraordinarily high level of overall U.S. debts, public and private.

-In addition to ex-ante or ex-post government guarantees and other forms of “hidden debts,” any discussion of public liabilities should take into account the demographic challenges across the industrialized world.
+In addition to ex-ante or ex-post government guarantees and other forms of “hidden debts,” any discussion of should take into account the demographic challenges across the industrialized world.
 Our 90 percent threshold is largely based on earlier periods when old-age pensions and health-care costs hadn’t grown to anything near the size they are today.
 Surely this makes the burden of debt greater.

 There is a growing sense that inflation is the endgame to debt buildups.
 For emerging markets that has often been the case, but for advanced economies, the historical correlation is weaker.
 Part of the reason for this apparent paradox may be that, especially after World War II, many governments enacted policies that amounted to heavy financial repression, including interest-rate ceilings and non-market debt placement.
 Low statutory interest rates allowed governments to reduce real debt burdens through moderate inflation over a sustained period.
 Of course, this time could be different, and we shouldn’t entirely dismiss the possibility of elevated inflation as the antidote to debt.